 You can use free templates from tools like Bonsai, Pandadoc, or Honeybook, or grab a paid one from Artful Contracts or The Contract Shop.

-Pro tip: Many CRMs come with built-in contract tools — check The Juicy Stuff for my favorites and a discount.
+⚡️ Pro tip: Many CRMs come with built-in contract tools!

 3. Invoice and Deposit

 Next, I send an invoice.
-Most freelancers require a deposit (I typically ask for 50% upfront) to secure the project in my calendar.
+Most freelancers require a deposit (I typically ask for 20-50% upfront unless it’s a standard ad hoc blogging client) to secure the project in my schedule.

-Depending on the client, I’ll invoice through my business bank (Relay is my fave), or through my CRM.
-Stripe is another good option if you want to accept credit cards (just watch those fees!).
+Depending on the client, I’ll invoice through my business bank (Novo is my fave), or through a CRM.

 4. Send the Kickoff Email